This article was updated on July 1, 2021.

 What to Do After the Virtual Open House

 Hosting a virtual open house, just like holding an in-person open house, is only half the battle in securing a return on investment.
 Savvy small business owners don’t stop when the camera clicks off.
 When the virtual tour has concluded, that’s when they know it’s time to capture leads.

 Here are some tips to make follow-up fast and efficient.

 One great thing about a virtual home tour is how, on many platforms, the names and emails of those who attended can easily create a list of potential buyers.
 Use this list to send thank you notes following the virtual open house, suggests Single Property Sites.

 Another easy way to follow up with leads is to give viewers an option to opt-in for future information on listings.
 This could be a newsletter invitation or suggestions to follow your social media account.

 Virtual open houses are a brave new world for many real estate agents, so why not humbly ask participants to rate and review their experience?
-Using this data, real estate agents can change and fix problems for future virtual home tours.
+Using this data, real estate agents can make informed decisions on how to make future virtual home tours even better.

 Ask for Feedback Live